yjp20/youngjin.io/content/_index.md

 	Month = 5
 +++

-I currently study CS at UC Berkeley.
+Greetings, traveller.
+Welcome to my corner of the internet!
+I'm Young-Jin, and I currently study CS at UC Berkeley.

 I’ve taught myself to program nine years ago, got high on the drug of creation, and never stopped programming since.
 I now spend most of my time thinking about systems and great abstractions.

-Below are most, but not all of the projects I have worked on over the years, rated in their importance.
+Below are some of the projects I have worked on over the years.